neomoha/music-autotagging-msordo/README.md

 of the [Universitat Pompeu Fabra](http://www.upf.edu/en/).
 Please check their respective websites for more information.
 In a few words, this code uses Essentia to extract audio features for a collection of songs, and gaia to represent those audio features in a high dimensional space and perform operations such as dimension reduction, feature selection and similarity measurement.

-In my case, I follow this steps in a Linux Ubuntu distribution
+In my case, I follow these steps in a Linux Ubuntu distribution:

 ### Installing Gaia